Holzhaus/serato-tags/docs/fileformats.md

 - `----:com.serato.dj:relvol`
 - `----:com.serato.dj:videoassociation`

-The field data is base64-encoded (without padding, *no* linefeeds).
-After decoding, the data is the same as in FLAC files.
+Field data is base64-encoded without padding.
+Both fields `markers` and `markersv2` contain linefeeds after every 72 characters while all other fields don't (i.e. *no* linefeeds).
+The decoded data matches the format used for FLAC files.

-In the special case of MP4/M4A files, Serato only reads the first 5 cue points and all loops when these are also in the `----:com.serato.dj:markers` field.
+In the special case of MP4/M4A files, Serato only reads the first 5 cue points and all loops when these are also in the `markers` field.
 This field has a fixed length and even when cue points or loops are not in use, they should still be filled.

 ## Ogg Vorbis